Pretty Noose: Release and reception

 "Pretty Noose" appeared on Billboard magazine's Hot 100 Airplay chart, reaching the top 40.
 The song peaked at number four on the Billboard Mainstream Rock Tracks chart and number two on the Billboard Modern Rock Tracks chart.
 It is notable for being the only song by the band to chart higher on the Modern Rock Tracks chart than on the Mainstream Rock Tracks chart.
 At the 1997 Grammy Awards, "Pretty Noose" received a nomination for Best Hard Rock Performance.
 Stephen Thomas Erlewine of AllMusic called the song "updated, muscular prog rock".
 Kerrang! ranked it at eleventh in their list of "The 20 greatest Soundgarden songs" and stated that the song "remains a benchmark for dark, angsty mid-’90s alt.rock."

-Outside the United States, the single was released in the United Kingdom.
+Outside of the United States, the single was released in the United Kingdom.
 In Canada, the song reached the top 50 on the Canadian Singles Chart, and later it charted on the Alternative Top 30 chart where it reached number one and became Soundgarden's first single to top that chart.
 "Pretty Noose" also reached number four on the Canadian Year End Alternative Top 50.
 "Pretty Noose" reached the UK Top 20 and was the last single from the album which charted in the UK Top 20.
 "Pretty Noose" peaked at number 14 in Australia.
 It reached the top 20 in New Zealand and was a top ten success in Finland.

-"Pretty Noose" is available as downloadable content for the Rock Band series as a master track.

-The song was upgraded and made available to download on July 19, 2011, for use in the Rock Band 3 music gaming platform in both Basic rhythm, and PRO mode which takes advantage of the use of a real guitar / bass guitar, along with standard MIDI-compatible electronic drum kits / keyboards in addition to up to three-part harmony vocals.